BotanyHunter/MrBayes/README.md

 Create a new directory inside MrBayes and give it a name such as <b>data</b>.</br></br>
 Place all files on which you would like to run MrBayes (in nexus format) into the directory.
 The file extensions must be ".nex".
+If necessary, see repository PhylogeneticFileConversions to batch convert files from phylip format to nexus.

-To only run MrBayes on a particular subset of taxa, create a file in the MrBayes directory with the following format with, of course, the names being those specimens to be included and the number being from 1 to the number to be included:
+To only run MrBayes on a particular subset of taxa, create a file in the MrBayes directory with the format shown below.
+Of course, the names being those specimens to be included and the number being from 1 to the number to be included.

     translate
     1 taxa_name_1